 Ovine epididymitis, caused by Brucella ovis, is an infectious disease which primarily affects sheep.
-Brucella ovis produces a clinical or subclinical disease that is characterised by genital lesions in rams and placentitis in ewes.
+Brucella ovis produces a clinical or subclinical disease that is characterized by genital lesions in rams and placentitis in ewes.
 Accordingly, the main consequences of the disease are reduced fertility in rams, infrequent abortions in ewes, and increased perinatal mortality.
 Humans are not affected by Brucella ovis.
-Ovine epididymitis is an OIE listed disease.
+Ovine epididymitis is a WOAH (formerly the OIE) listed disease.
 As a form of brucellosis in ruminants, it is notifiable in Ireland.